WHAT IS CONGEE/JOOK?

 - 2 tablespoons dried scallops

-- 2 tablespoons safflower oil (olive oil works, too)
+- 2 tablespoons safflower oil, any oil works

 - 2 tablespoons minced ginger